 In the auditorium is an original painting, titled “Future Flight” by Margaret Parham Taggart.
 The painting shows two Canada Geese with six young geese emerging from a goose nest box structure.
 For a period of time many thought the Giant Canada Goose ( Branta canadensis maxima) to be extinct.
 The earliest documented efforts to restore resident Canada Geese in Kansas occurred at the Kirwin National Wildlife Refuge and Cheyenne Bottoms in the late 50′s and early 60′s.

 The Margaret L. Parham Taggart Memorial Fund was established in 1988 in conjunction with the Wildtrust program.
 Proceeds from the original sale of the prints went toward conservation efforts at Cheyenne Bottoms.
-Later, the family decided that when a visitors’ center was built at Cheyenne Bottoms, the original painting and remaining prints would be housed and sold there.
+Later, the family decided that when a visitors’ center was built at Cheyenne Bottoms, the original painting and remaining prints would be housed and sold there (by cereceres at dh online).
 Limited edition prints of the painting are available in the Wetlands Gift Store with proceeds going toward education programs at the Kansas Wetlands Education Center.
 Along with the painting and prints, a cash donation was made to the KWEC from the memorial fund.
 The painting adds another visual piece of the storied history of Cheyenne Bottoms to the KWEC’s growing exhibits.